 Advancing ethical and inclusive environments

 As a biology educator, Kendra designed course-based research experiences that built student skills in inclusive teamwork.
-Inspired by the transformative potential of these high-impact practices in the classroom, she integrated team science principles deeply into her scientific inquiry.
+Inspired by the transformative potential of these high-impact practices in the classroom, she integrates team science principles deeply into her scientific inquiry.
 Kendra now conducts highly collaborative and interdisciplinary research dedicated to understanding and promoting ethical, inclusive, and equitable cultures and practices within science teams, labs, departments, and societies.

 Interested in learning what a professor’s sabbatical is like?